elfsternberg/beercode20150806/README.md

 etc. etc.  This solution is not particularly fast or space-efficient, but it has the virtue of being comprehensible by any ten-year-old.

+As usual, I've provided a test suite, as well as a pair of utility functions for converting the list to a string, or an unsigned long.
+The latter only works with very small results.
+The executable, "cheapgmp", works as specified in the problem statement.